 The Romea Strata Way is now a great route that connects cultures, histories, and religions from eastern Europe to central Italy, through places of great historical and spiritual importance.
 It is both a trip through the historic heart of Italy and a journey of discovery among some of the most significant Christian sites in the whole country.

 Along with the Romea Nonantolana Way, the Romea Strata Way is one of the most evocative spiritual ways in the Modena area, running through some of the loveliest little towns in the area.
 Like Vignola, for example, with its imposing castle, Spilamberto, the balsamic vinegar town, and Fanano, a village in the High Modena Apennines Regional Park renowned for outdoor activities from walking and mountain biking in the summer months to skiing and snowshoe trekking in winter.

-Fanano is also a good base for tackling Mount Cimone, at 2,165 metres the highest peak in the northern Apennines.
+Fanano is also a good base for tackling Mount Cimone, at 2,165 meters the highest peak in the northern Apennines.

 The Way’s official website tells you about its various branches, with a wealth of technical details, including downloadable GPS traces of all the stages.
 It also describes how to get your official Pilgrim’s Credential and certificate of completion.